Tenebrosful/DELTARUNE-Livesplit.Autosplitter/README.md

 To use the Autosplitter, follow these easy steps:

-1. Open your splits and go in `Edit Split`
+1. Open your splits and go in `Edit Splits`
 2. Insert `Deltarune` or `Deltarune Category Extensions` on the Game Name section
 3. You should now have access to the autosplitter and be able to activate it.